hgkdd/Mpy/README.md

-This is Mpy.
-Mpy is a framework for automatic measurement application and hardware device drivers (GPIB, serial, USB).
+This is MpyLab.
+MpyLab is a framework for automatic measurement application and hardware device drivers (TCP/IP, GPIB, serial, USB).

-This software is property of Hans Georg Krauthäuser (hgk@ieee.org).

-All rights reserved.
+This software is distributed unter GPL-3 or higher.
+See LICENCE for details.